JaydenB112/Reading-Notes/Code 102/ReadingNotes1-30-21.md

 This is a blockquote, why I would need it I don't know yet.

 Here's a nested one for kicks.
+And Giggles I guess

 Here's one with some seasoning.